Review and selection procedures

 The review of projects and the selection of award recipients is the responsibility of an independent master jury specially appointed for each award cycle.
 Each jury is multidisciplinary, bringing together specialists in such fields as history, philosophy, art, engineering and architectural preservation, in addition to practising architects, landscape architects and urban planners.

-For the twelfth Award cycle, the master jury will hold two meetings before arriving at its final decisions.
-At the first meeting, the jury reviews the nominated projects and selects a shortlist of approximately twenty projects that are then subject to on-site review by experts in the field, usually architects, engineers or urban planners selected by the Award office.
+For the Fourteenth cycle, the master jury will hold two meetings before arriving at its final decisions.
+At the first meeting, the jury reviews the nominated projects and selects a shortlist of approximately 20 projects that are then subject to on-site review by experts in the field, usually architects, engineers or urban planners selected by the Award office.

 The on-site project reviewers are commissioned to examine each of the shortlisted projects in detail, verifying project data and seeking additional information such as user reactions.
 The reviewers are required to comment on a detailed set of criteria in their written reports, and must also respond to specific concerns and questions prepared by the master jury for each project.
 To ensure maximum objectivity, reviewers report on projects located outside their native countries.